-Our principal offices are located at 2399 Bateman Avenue, Duarte, CA 91010, which property is approximately 48,867 square feet and we lease at the rate of approximately \$42,000 per month.
-This property serves as both our principal offices and our primary fulfillment center.
-We also lease approximately 99,347 square feet of space located at 8798 9th Street, Rancho Cucamonga, California, which space is used for the storage and distribution of hydroponic equipment, lighting and garden accessories, home products, pet products, other consumer products and other ancillary uses.
+Our principal offices, which also serve as a fulfillment center, are located at 8798 9th Street, Rancho Cucamonga, California.
+There we lease approximately 99,347 square feet of space, which is used for the storage and distribution of hydroponic equipment, lighting and garden accessories, home products, pet products, other consumer products and other ancillary uses.
 The term of the Rancho Cucamonga lease is for 74 months.
 The lease commencement date is February 10, 2022, the rent commencement date is May 11, 2022 and the expiration date is May 31, 2028.
 The base rental fee is \$114,249 to \$140,079 per month through the expiration date, May 31, 2028.